crbast/one-day-one-gif/README.md

 # one-day-one-gif
-My day in a gif
+My day in a gif or a meme